eLeMenCy/Midi4J/README.md

 ```

 #####Licensing
-- Midi4J is licensed under the Apache license V2.0 except for the MidiMessage class which
+- Midi4J is licensed under the Apache license V2.0 but, its MidiMessage class incorporates
-incorporates work derived and translated from the JUCE library and licensed under the ISC License.
+work, derived and translated from the C++ juce_MidiMessage class part of the JUCE library,
+which is covered under the ISC License.

 - RtMidi is distributed under its own modified MIT License.